j-s-russell/Spotify-EDA/README.md

 ![](/images/loudness.png)
 ![](/images/acousticness.png)

 * There are fewer songs in the dataset during the early 1900's, so there is much more variation in these attributes during earlier years.
-Near the second half of the century, however, the energy, loudness, and acousticness attributes all show a significant relationship with the year,
+Near the second half of the century, however, the energy, loudness, and acousticness attributes all show a significant relationship with the year.
+By the year 2010, energy and loudness had peaked, while acousticness had reached a minimum.